 Published: 25 May 2021

-The Government has agreed to introduce minimum unit pricing on alcohol from the start of January 2022.
+The Government has agreed to introduce minimum unit pricing on alcohol from 4 January 2022.
 It sets a minimum price for a gram of alcohol, meaning it cannot be sold for less than that price.
 It doesn’t matter where the alcohol is sold – off license, supermarket, bar or restaurant – the minimum price stays the same.

 Why is minimum unit pricing being introduced?